Dutch / Nederlands

 ESP32-S3 I²C

-In Chapter 27 of ESP32-S3 Technical Reference Manual describes the hardware components and registers that are used for the I²C bus.
+Chapter 27 of ESP32-S3 Technical Reference Manual describes the hardware components and registers that are used for the I²C bus.
 (On September 2, I wrote before about I²C.)
 For accessing the registers from C, the include file i2c_struct.h can be used.
 According to Table 4-3, one has to cast the address 0x6000F000 to i2c_dev_t* to access the 'I2C Controller 0' and the address 0x60029000 to access 'I2C Controller 1'.
-The include file i2c_ll.h gives all kind of helper functions to registers.
+The include file i2c_ll.h gives all kind of helper functions to access and modifiy the registers.
 Section 27.5 describes how the different command registers have to be used to send read and write I²C commands.
-It seems that the function i2c_ll_master_write_cmd_reg can be used to set the command.
+It seems that the function i2c_ll_master_write_cmd_reg can be used to set the commands.
 This function uses a value of the type i2c_ll_hw_cmd_t, which can be used to specify the various parts of the command.
 For examples how this function can be called, see the files i2c.c and i2c_master.c.

 Link